PoPGRI/Race/pages/summercamp/summercamp.md

 | 1 - 3 PM |  Linux Command, ROS, Gazebo vehicle simulation, CARLA,  Steering Wheel Sim | Waypoint following controller desing and testing | Develop and test lane departure system | Testing end to end driverless car code  | Deploy Code (E.g. Lane Detection) on autonomous vehicle |
 |  3 - 5 PM | Lab Visit | Lab Visit | Lab Visit | Lab Visit | Final presentation and camp conclusion ceremony |

-## Camp Coordinator(s)
+## Organizer(s)

-**Yan Miao** is a 2nd-year grad student under the advisement of Prof. Sayan Mitra.
+**Yan Miao** will be your camp coordinator.
+Yan is a 2nd-year grad student at Illinois under the advisement of Prof. Sayan Mitra.
 His primary research focuses on improving the safety of autonomous systems, mainly autonomous vehicles and drones.
 His recent work includes involves learning-based robotics and reinforcement learning in the area of self-driving cars.

-**Raj Joshi** is a undergraduate student majoring in Statistics and Computer Science.
+**Raj Joshi** will be the assistant coordinator.
+Raj is a undergraduate student majoring in Statistics and Computer Science at Illinois.
 His was part of the [Generalized Racing Intelligence Competition](https://popgri.github.io/Race/), working on developing autonomous testing pipelines to evaluate autonomous vehicle controllers.

+**[Sayan Mitra](https://mitras.ece.illinois.edu/)** had the brainwave of creating this camp.
+He is a Professor at Illinois and does  research on autonomous systems.

 # Sponsors